- Career Center

 Eligible books must have been published in 2016.
 Plays, edited collections, and anthologies are not eligible for this prize.
 Authors wishing to be considered for the award should contact their publishers about nominating them.

 Publishers are invited to send one copy of each book they wish to be considered to each member of the Barnard Hewitt Committee.
 Each address will be listed on the confirmation page after submitting this form.
-Please direct questions for the competition to Patrick Anderson, Committee Chair.
+Please direct questions for the competition to Shannon Steen, Committee Chair.

 The winning book will be judged as innovative in its approach to material, meticulous in its historical scholarship, and original in its conclusions.